doda25-team9/operation/docs/deployment.md

 Our application is composed of a frontend (`app-service`) and a backend (`model-service`).
 To support continuous experimentation, we deploy two parallel versions of each service (`v1` and `v2`).
 The Istio service Mesh is deployed to manage traffic flow, enforce routing policies for versions and as a gateway for user requests.

+Moreover, we also deploy monitoring measures such as Prometheus and Grafana.
+More on that in the Monitoring section.

 ADD ADITIONAL USE CASE COMPONENT

 ## Data Flow